paulolvsq/MultiSet/README.md

-A simple way to implement a HashMultiSet with interfaces
+A simple way to implement a HashMultiSet with interfaces, and introduction to design patterns